Steven Romo

-Steven Romo is a news anchor, correspondent and writer.
-He’s currently a New York City-based correspondent for NBC News and MSNBC.
-He also works as a contributor for HuffPost.
+Steven Romo (born 1988) is an American news anchor, correspondent and writer.

+Based in New York City since 2021, he is a correspondent for NBC News; he also works as a contributor for HuffPost.

 Early life

 Romo was born in Dallas and raised in the suburb of Duncanville, Texas.
 His father was a big rig truck driver, and his mother worked intermittently at grocery stores.
 He has described his childhood as marred by neglect due to his mother's mental health.
 Romo has written about his family's squalid home and animal hoarding.
-He has also discussed his Latino heritage and his struggles with poverty.
+He has also discussed his Latino heritage and Mexican American identity, as well as his struggles with poverty.
 Romo has credited his childhood love of television and books as giving him the tools he needed to escape his difficult start in life.

 In a personal essay for HuffPost, Romo wrote about his coming out experience.
-He also revealed more details about his dysfunctional family and childhood, including that he “dropped out” of school in the eighth grade before scrambling to get into college, which he successfully did as he’s stated elsewhere that he attended Texas A&M University.
+He also revealed more details about his dysfunctional family and childhood, including that he "dropped out" of school in the eighth grade before scrambling to get into college, which he successfully did as he has stated elsewhere that he attended Texas A&M University.